jithinbp/SEELablet-apps/README.md

 SEELablet
 =========

-Packages for the SEELablet.
-A collection of measurement equipment with a built in PC.
+Qt based QUI Experiments for the SEELablet( A collection of measurement equipment with a built in PC )

 Copyright 2015 Jithin B.P